dkhrunov/ngx-mfe/projects/ngx-mfe/README.md

-OutletDirective# Angular micro-frontend library - ngx-mfe
+# Angular micro-frontend library - ngx-mfe

 A library for working with MFE in Angular in a plugin-based approach and a routing-based approach.